Skip to Content

 • Vomiting.

-Proper socialization and fear inhibition in puppyhood can save your Labrador from experiencing separation anxiety.
 Owners should train their Lab puppies to spend time on their own to learn to cope with separation from the family.

 Read More: How Long Can Labradors be Left Alone?

-15. Labradors Can Become Bored and Depressed Easily
+5. They Can Become Bored and Depressed Easily

 Labradors are sporting dogs with high mental stimulation needs.
 That means your Lab needs to stay engaged most of the time to be happy and healthy; otherwise, your dog will be bored and depressed.